harirajeev/learn_LLMS/OpenSourceLLM.md

    -  Hold Your LLaMAs - [The False Promise of Imitating Proprietary LLMs.](https://arxiv.org/pdf/2305.15717.pdf)
       -   can open-source fine-tuned LLMs compete with proprietary models such as GPT-4, PaLM 2, etc?
       -   The researchers initially found that these ‘imitation models’ – the likes of Alpaca, Vicuna, GPT4All, etc – performed impressively.
 However, upon further investigation, it revealed a significant gap in the performance on tasks not heavily supported in the imitation data.
-      -   imitation models only tend to mimic the style of the upstream LLMs on whose data they were trained on, not their factuality
+      -   imitation models only tend to mimic the style of the upstream LLMs on whose data they were trained on, not their factuality and problem-solving
       -   LIMA paper does not use imitation data.
 Instead, it uses a carefully curated dataset
       -   Imitation data refers to the outputs from a more advanced language model (GPT-4) used to train a weaker model with the aim of achieving the performance of the powerful model.
+      -   large-scale instruction tuning, i.e. RLHF based model
    -  Can We Improve LLM Base Models By Pretraining for Multiple Epochs?
       -   [To Repeat or Not To Repeat: Insights from Scaling LLM under Token-Crisis](https://arxiv.org/pdf/2305.13230.pdf)
       -   The finetuned models all require a pretrained base model.
 So, it's natural to ask how we can create better base models as well.